 Highly rated teachers use real-life connections in the classroom to make the learning experience fun, engaging, and meaningful to optimize engagement and learning.
 This involves moving away from lecture-based lessons and making lessons interesting and interactive.

 Make Learning Fun

-Your lessons plans should inspire creativity, imagination, and the motivation to pursue self-initiated learning in the student.
+Your lesson plans should inspire creativity, imagination, and the motivation to pursue self-initiated learning in the student.
 To this end, the following points are all interconnected.
 They all have the same objective – engaging the student.
 Making learning fun and meaningful for students requires developing different strategies for each grade level.
-A high school teacher requires different strategies from an elementary school teacher to keep the attention of restless teenagers.
+A high school teacher requires different elementary school teachers’ strategies to keep the attention of restless teenagers.